-chief compliance officer, and their staff.
-See "Administration Agreement."
-Our administrator has voluntarily determined to forgo receiving reimbursement for the services performed for us by our chief compliance officer, Bernard D. Berman, given his compensation arrangement with our investment adviser.
 However, although our administrator currently intends to forgo its right to receive such reimbursement, it is under no obligation to do so and may cease to do so at any time in the future.

-We intend to pay quarterly dividends to our stockholders out of assets legally available for distribution.
+We intend to pay dividends to our stockholders out of assets legally available for distribution.
+From our initial public offering through the fourth fiscal quarter of 2010, we paid quarterly dividends, but in the first fiscal quarter of 2011 we began paying, and we intend to continue paying, monthly dividends to our stockholders.
 Our distributions, if any, will be determined by our Board of Directors.